Shaswat2208/PRODIGY_CS/README.md

-Certainly!
-Here's a `README.md` file for your GitHub repository explaining the Caesar Cipher encryption and decryption script:

----

 # Caesar Cipher

 This Python script implements the Caesar Cipher, a simple encryption technique where each letter in the plaintext is shifted a certain number of places down or up the alphabet.